ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Results and Discussion

 \subsection{Comparison of ChemBoost and State-of-the-Art Models}

 We compared one of the best ChemBoost models (Model (9)) with three state-of-the-art drug-target affinity prediction models: (i) KronRLS \citep{pahikkala2014toward}, a regularized linear regression model that uses SW similarity of protein sequences and PubChem structure similarity of ligands, (ii) SimBoost \citep{he2017simboost}, a gradient boosting tree based prediction algorithm that utilizes network statistics of protein-ligand interactions, in addition to the similarity scores used by KronRLS, (iii) DeepDTA \citep{ozturk2018deepdta}, a multi-layered CNN that learns features through raw protein sequences and SMILES strings.
-Table \ref{tab:sota} reports the performances of these models and ChemBoost.
+In order to compare these models with ChemBoost, we trained them from scratch on the KIBA and BDB data sets and Table 3 reports their performance on the corresponding test sets.
 Here ChemBoost refers to Model (9) in \ref{tab:bdb_kiba_merged_res} and describes ligands with SMILESVec and proteins with a combination of SW and ligand-centric representation.

 SimBoost performed better than KronRLS in terms of all evaluation metrics on both data sets.
 This is an expected outcome given that SimBoost relies on network-based features as well as the features KronRLS utilized, namely the SW and PubChem similarity scores.
 ChemBoost, on the other hand, obtained either similar to or higher scores than SimBoost on both data sets.
 Although both ChemBoost and SimBoost depend on the XGBoost algorithm and utilize SW vectors for protein representation, ChemBoost incorporates chemical word vectors for both ligand and protein representations, indicating the effectiveness of the information they bring in.
 On the BDB data set, DeepDTA obtained a better MSE than ChemBoost, but a similar CI (significance level 95\%), whereas on KIBA, ChemBoost achieved a better MSE but worse CI than DeepDTA with the 99\% significance level, indicating that their prediction performances are comparable.